-Art/Drawing Tray - this includes Washable Tempera Paint Sticks, from the Lovevery Play Kit.
+Art/Drawing Tray - this includes Washable Tempera Paint Sticks, from The Toddler Play Kits by Lovevery.
 These paint sticks are really lovely and smooth.
 The children can take the art kit with them out and about or use the paint sticks on the tray provided.
 I've added extra A5 card for drawing.
 This tray can easily be updated with other art materials like crayons, pasting, or some scissors for cutting.
 Working on the fold-up table keeps the mess contained.
 This introduces some art to the area, fantastic for expression and creativity but also for developing fine motor skills.

-The colour sorting and patterning game and the shapes puzzle (it's double-sided) are from the Lovevery Play Kit.
+The colour sorting and patterning game and the shapes puzzle (it's double-sided) are from The Toddler Play Kits by Lovevery.
 These introduce more fine motor work with some matching, sorting skills, also useful for developing coordination and concentration.

 The children share the open-ended toys in the baskets on the bottom shelf.
 The baskets fit in this space perfectly.
 It's important to check on toys like this regularly, take out any that are broken or need repair, and remove or rotate any toys that the children have lost interest in.

 This is a small shared space that is well organised to store books and accommodate the children's materials.

 A Nature Basket or tray is a lovely addition to any children's space.
 This allows the child to create a collection and study the items in their own time.

 Recommendations for Nadia's family: